 Planning the Tennis Training Program

 Most top players tend to be tall and particularly well developed in their musculature.
 If you are tall, you are better equipped to serve, volley and smash, while your long reach will help you get to the places that smaller people cannot, especially at the net.
 If you are not, do not blame your parents but work hard on some of the points mentioned below.
 Your musculature is also something that is governed by genetics, but it can be improved with training.
 Strength and power are increasingly important in the modem game.
-It is understood that there is a considerable element of skill in tennis, but there comes a point, as in most sports, where natural flair and skills practice are not enough.
+It is understood that there is a considerable element of skill in tennis, but there comes a point, as in most sports, where natural flair and skills practice is not enough.

 Demands of the game